aws/eks-anywhere/docs/content/en/docs/clustermgmt/nodes/vmotion.md

   * datacenter `(spec.datacenter)` - The datacenter specified in the EKS Anywhere cluster spec file must not change during the vMotion migration.
 This value refers to the vSphere datacenter that hosts the EKS Anywhere nodes.

-* network `(spec.network)` - The network defined in the EKS-A cluster spec file must not change during the vMotion migration.
-This value refers the vSphere network in which the EKS -A nodes are operating.
-Any changes to this network configuration would disrupt node connectivity and lead to outages in the EKS-A cluster.
+  * network `(spec.network)` - The network defined in the EKS Anywhere cluster spec file must not change during the vMotion migration.
+This value refers the vSphere network in which the EKS Anywhere nodes are operating.
+Any changes to this network configuration would disrupt node connectivity and lead to outages in the EKS Anywhere cluster.

 3.  **VMware Storage vMotion is not supported for EKS-A nodes**